mrsmkl/old-wasm-wiki/Handling-Floating-Point-Computation.md

 ## Replace floating point operations with integer implementations

-Each floating point operation is replaced with a call to software implementation of that operation.
+In the WASM file, each floating point operation is replaced with a call to software implementation of that operation.

 Pros:
 * Can run with JIT.